tsproisl/SoMeWeTa/README.md

 written discourse, for example chats, forums, wiki talk pages, tweets, blog comments, social networks, SMS and WhatsApp dialogues.

+The tagger is based on the averaged structured perceptron and uses beam search and an early update strategy.
+It supports domain adaptation and external sources of information such as Brown clusters and lexica.

 ## Installation ##